ARM-software/Arm-2D/README.md

 ### 4.2 The Temporary Limitations

-- The GCC support of Cortex-M55 (helium acceleration) is broken (waiting for tool-chain update).
-- The generic Anti-aliasing algorithms haven't been introduced, but anti-alias in transform (i.e. rotation and scaling) is supported.
-- The library currently only provides default software algorithms and a **[Helium](https://developer.arm.com/architectures/instruction-sets/simd-isas/helium) based acceleration library**.
+- The library currently only provides default software algorithms in C and a **[Helium](https://developer.arm.com/architectures/instruction-sets/simd-isas/helium) based acceleration library**.
-  - Although planned and implemented, the [ACI (Arm Custom Instruction)](https://developer.arm.com/architectures/instruction-sets/custom-instructions) acceleration solutions are not open-source for now.
-Please contact local Arm FAE for details.
 - The provided example projects only run on [MPS2](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps2), [MPS3](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps3), [FVP](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/cortex-m-platforms-software) and some 3rd party development platforms, e.g. **STM32F746G-Discovery**.
   - Feel free to try the library on your own devices.
 The library depends on no specific peripheral.
 - Most of the example projects are created in MDK.